-Even though parties wish to avoid disputes, it is best practice to include in licence agreements clauses dealing with potential future disputes among them.
+Even though parties wish to avoid disputes, it is best practice to include in licence agreements clauses dealing with a potential future dispute among them.
 In this regard, there are two matters to discuss and agree on:

-- The applicable law to the contract, which often is the law of the country of the licensor, licensee or where most of the activities under the contract will be carried out.
-Deciding on the applicable law is particularly important in transnational negotiations; - The forum of disputes: mediation, arbitration and court 3.
+• The applicable law to the contract, which often is the law of the country of the licensor, licensee or where most the activities under the contract will be carried out.
+Deciding on the applicable law is particularly important in transnational negotiations;